Links on Android Authority may earn us a commission. Learn more.

 Your Microsoft Store should finish updating.
 Click the profile button on the title bar to the right to check the version.
 The version number should be in the About this app section.
 Make sure it is 22110.1402.6.0 or higher.

 Once your Microsoft Store is up to date, you can move on to enable virtualization.
-Older systems will need you to flip the switch in the BIOS/UEFI settings, usually called Intel VT-X or AMD-V, depending upon the brand of CPU in your system.
+Newer systems will need you to flip the switch in the BIOS/UEFI settings, usually called Intel VT-X or AMD-V, depending upon the brand of CPU in your system.
 Then you can enable it inside Windows 11.

 Open the Control Panel, navigate to the Programs section, and click Turn Windows features on or off.
 Enable Virtual Machine Platform and Windows Hypervisor Platform by ensuring the boxes next to them are checked, and click OK.